-New Airlines rules changes bring many ESA owners shocked by end of the year Dec 2020.
-In January 11th, 2021, the (DOT) published news that no longer allows airlines to accommodate with emotional support animals.
-Before the rule change, all ESA owners should have a legal document from the licensed mental health practitioner.
-This news was shocking and brought discourage to millions of ESA owners around the world.
+New changes in Airline rules shocked many ESA owners shocked by end of the year Dec 2020.
+In January 11th, 2021, the (DOT) published news that no longer allows airlines to accommodate emotional support animals.
+Before the rules changed, all ESA owners were required to have a legal document from a licensed mental health practitioner.
+This news was not only shocking but discouraging, to millions of ESA owners around the world.
 Not all expectation is lost, still there are some Airlines allowing Emotional Support Animals.

-The new rules of DOT may allow Airlines to discontinue their ESA plan and some are allowing accommodating Emotional Support Animals.
+The new rules of DOT may allow Airlines to discontinue their ESA plan, yet some are still allowing Emotional Support Animals.
 We are in the early phase of viewing how DOT’s new rules will affect ESAs and Air Travel.
-Many of the Airlines have not decided whether they have to ban ESAs or carry on with accepting in the plane.
-If you are planning to travel in Airlines which are allowing Emotional Support Animals, Pet Psych Center will contact you immediately, to check whether you qualify.
+Many of the Airlines have not decided whether they have to ban ESAs or allow pets as carry on within the plane.
+If you are planning to travel on Airlines which are allowing Emotional Support Animals, Pet Psych Center will contact you immediately, to check whether you qualify.

 Whenever you fly with your Emotional Support Animals it is mandatory to confirm with ESA policies.
 Many Airlines may often change their ESA rules and policies.
-It is good before booking; you need to confirm the current policies of ESA in Airlines.
+It is important before booking to confirm the current policies of ESA in Airlines.

 - Latam Airlines